-All pupils' progress is evaluated at Pupil progress meetings and Learning Plan reviews.
+All pupils' progress is evaluated at Pupil progress meetings and Learning Plan reviews, which take place at the beginning of each new term.
 Progressive targets and additional support could be put in place as deemed necessary.
 Children who continue to fail to make progress with this support will be considered for referral to an outside agency so the school gains further, more specialised advice leading to Wave 3 support.
 Children who continue to fail to make progress with this support will be considered for referral to additional outside agencies.
 If necessary, an application will be made for Statutory Assessment (EHCP).